 The Commission is now taking the next steps, implementing and testing these guidelines, including through providing ex ante estimates of how much different instruments contribute to biodiversity objectives in the forthcoming EU budgets.

-A new study has been launched to assess first tracking experiences and fine-tune the methodology.
-It will also review opportunities for biodiversity funding in the EU 2014-2020 budget as well as in the private sector, in particular through payments for ecosystem services.
+In 2017 a follow-up study "Study on biodiversity financing and tracking biodiversity-related expenditures in the EU budget " assessed first tracking experiences and proposed avenues to fine-tune the methodology.
+It also reviewed opportunities for biodiversity funding in the EU 2014-2020 budget as well as in the private sector, in particular through payments for ecosystem services.